DennisTSherpa/CS-255/README.md

 Ans-> Summary of the DriverPass project:

         i.
 Client: DriverPass
         ii.
 Type of system requested: A website that allowed them to provide the resources (i.e. online classes, tests and in-person driving lessons) to students (aka customers) hoping to pass their DMV test.

 Que 2} What did you do particularly well?

 Ans-> I exceled in providing accurate system designs that meet the client's requirements.
-Also, I succeeded in developing a plan to meet user requirementson in an organized and timely manner.
+Also, I succeeded in developing a plan to meet user requirements in an organized and timely manner.

 Que 3} If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?